 The qualities of experience that are most fulfilling to me are making things work, organizing and understanding new processes, and creating efficiency and beauty in design.
-I love learning, coding and debugging, and all parts of research.
+I love learning, programming and debugging, and I have vision for how I want the future to be.
 I am adamant about pursuing the things that make me happy, today and now.
 A successful life means confidence in a future vision and happiness in the present.

 While this is primarily a personal site, most of my life can be found on [github], current exploration is under [rawr], and a general list of work under [portfolio].
 During graduate school I maintained a space for exploration of methods and data , as well as pre-graduate school documentation and work .
 Contact information and is available upon request.[google-scholar][orcid-id][frontiers][resume]